IseeJ/PurifierGUI/README.md

 Updated on 7/18/24: Use the **GUIfinal.py** with **TabWindow.py**

-Updated on 7/22/24: Converting gauge pressure to absolute pressure, Configure default unit to be kPa (
+Updated on 7/22/24: Converting gauge pressure to absolute pressure, Configure default unit to be bar and plot the conversion to Torr

 On the PC: